nsshommo/jaycuthrell.github.io/blog/_posts/2016-09-21-dell-emc-converged-platforms-and-solutions.md

 After taking off more than a year on LinkedIn my profile is back up again.
 I went from zero to just over 1700 connections in a few weeks so if you were ever curious about the impact of a digital cleanse on LinkedIn, don't worry.
 Most of it comes back quickly: <a href="https://www.linkedin.com/pub/jay-cuthrell/a9/185/44"> <img src="https://static.licdn.com/scds/common/u/img/webpromo/btn_myprofile_160x33.png" width="160" height="33" border="0" alt="View Jay Cuthrell's profile on LinkedIn"> </a>

+For example, my newly recreated graph looks like this for Top 5's by Company:

+``
+(248) Dell EMC
+(204) VCE
+( 86) Cisco
+( 61) VMware
+( 44) Dell
+``

+Top 4's by Location:

+``
+(237) San Francisco Bay Area
+(161) Greater Boston Area
+(134) Raleigh-Durham, North Carolina Area
+(111) Dallas/Fort Worth Area
+( 44) Austin, Texas Area
+``

+So, in general, LinkedIn is one way to view things but not the only way to view things.
+Vetting and data scrubbing on LinkedIn is still somewhere between apathy and rot.
+I do miss my endorement for goat herding and unicorn jockey skills.
+Serious business! 😂

 On the other hand, if you are looking for another kind of vetting you can find me on Keybase.io (I have invites left): [https://keybase.io/jaycuthrell](https://keybase.io/jaycuthrell)

 My travel duties might pick up a bit over the next few months but I'm enjoying Austin (miss you Las Vegas) and the pursuit of the perfect taco is eternal.